Asymptotic estimates for unimodular multilinear forms with small norms on sequence spaces: Kahane--Salem--Zygmund inequality revisited

-The so-called classical Kahane--Salem--Zygmund multilinear inequality provides a unimodular multilinear form mapping $\ell_p^n \times\cdots\times \ell_p^n$ into $\mathbb{K}$ (see \cite{Boas2000}).
-This result is nowadays a fundamental tool in modern analysis with a broad range of applications involving, for instance, the Bohr radius, Bohnenblust--Hille's and Hardy--Littlewood's multilinear inequalities (see, e.g., \cite{ABPS_HL,ADP_jfa,Bayart,BPR,BPS_adv,BK,cav-pos,CN_quaest,CNS,Kahane85,PT,PSST}).

-A variant version of the classical inequality with several $p$ appears in \cite{ABPS_HL}.
-Adapting the argument from \cite{Boas2000}, and by duality and interpolation reasoning, we are able to improve these previous versions.

-The main result we prove in this section is Theorem \ref{KSZ_gen}, a version of the multilinear Kahane--Salem--Zygmund inequality on the space $\ell_{p_1}^{n_1}\times \cdots \times \ell_{p_d}^{n_d}$ and with sup norm refined when dealing with some $p_k$ between $1$ and $2$.
-Two basic tools providing estimates are needed: an useful upper bound for the probability of a non-negative function to be greater than or equal to some positive constant (see \cite[Lemma 20.1]{Bauer}); and a covering argument (see \cite[p.
+The main result in this section is Theorem \ref{KSZ_gen}, a version of the multilinear Kahane--Salem--Zygmund inequality on the space $\ell_{p_1}^{n_1}\times \cdots \times \ell_{p_d}^{n_d}$ and with sup norm refined when dealing with some $p_k$ between $1$ and $2$.
+Two basic tools are needed: an useful upper bound for the probability of a non-negative function to be greater than or equal to some positive constant; (see \cite[Lemma 20.1]{Bauer}); and a covering argument (see \cite[p.
 333]{Boas2000}).
-The techniques follow the line from \cite{Boas2000}, we present the sketch of the proof for the sake of completeness.
+The techniques follow along the lines of \cite{Boas2000}, we present the sketch of the proof for the sake of completeness.